Processes and value

 - Row 1: Contextual.
 Try to list all of your organisation’s core and support business processes.

 - Row 3: Logical.
-Logical process models are popularly shown in the form of swim lane diagrams, a technique pioneered by Rummler.
+Logical process models are popularly shown in the form of swim lane diagrams, a technique pioneered by Rummler Brache.
 Popular notations for such models include Business Process Modelling Notation (BPMN) and UML Activity Diagrams.

 Lower 3 rows of Zachman column, ‘How’ – The Processes